Alpine storms: Indirect consequences

-Prevention

-Weather forecasting is an essential tool for preventing accidents related to mountain storms but does not prevent them.
-Climbers must know how to respond to a storm in the mountains.
+Forecasting

 In the United States, the National Weather Service provides forecasts for every point in its territory, including the mountainous areas.
 In other countries, similar services and guidance are provided by the Meteorological Service of Canada, by the UK Met Office, and by Météo France in France.
 France also maintains a Safe Mountain Foundation and Keraunos, an observatory for violent storms.

+Forecasts help climbers avoid alpine storms, but they must also know how to stay safe if they encounter a storm.